-By year three of Robot Friday I had sort of settled into the way I make the comic.
-The character designs were as good as they were going to get for a while.
-My style of drawing in general had developed to a point where I was happy with it.
-I started to reintroduce bit characters from the first 50 strips or so in much larger roles within the main character line up and I also started to push my writing style farther as well.
+By year three of Robot Friday, I had settled into my process.
+The character designs were about as good as they were going to get for a while, and my overall drawing style had developed to a point where I was finally happy with it.
+I also began reintroducing minor characters from the early strips, giving them larger roles in the main cast, while at the same time pushing my writing further than ever before.

 HOME | BACK | READ MORE